AlexHBall/laposte/README.md

 #### Expected work

-1. Connect to La Poste API (https://developer.laposte.fr/)
+1. Connect to La Poste API (https://developer.laposte.fr/) DONE
-2. Create an endpoint that fetch the status of a given letter on the La Poste API, and update it in the database
+2. Create an endpoint that fetch the status of a given letter on the La Poste API, and update it in the database DONE
-3. Create an endpoint that fetch the status of all letters on the La Poste API, and update it in the database
+3. Create an endpoint that fetch the status of all letters on the La Poste API, and update it in the database DONE
-4. Make previous endpoint respond instantly, and launch an asynchronous task that update all the status
+4. Make previous endpoint respond instantly, and launch an asynchronous task that update all the status DONE

-There is no need to do a front interface, you can just share a Postman collection to test it.

 #### Bonus